 GOVERNMENT TAXES, FEES AND GRATUITIES

-Please note: Gratuities are not included in your cruise fare and will be automatically charged to your onboard account at the prevailing rate.
+Please note: Mandatory Gratuities are NOT included in your cruise fare and will be automatically charged to your onboard account at the prevailing per person/per day rate.
 These include but are not limited to the maître d’ and his assistants, your waiter and busboys, buffet staff, stateroom attendants, room service and bellboys.
+These gratuities are mandatory and will not be waived.
 Casino dealers and spa personnel are not included, since not all guests will utilize those services.
 A gratuity for bar services and servers will be included on all bar checks, added to the price of your drinks.

-Cabins are assigned based upon occupancy and availability at the time of booking by On the Blue.
-Special requests will be accommodated if possible, as determined by On the Blue in its sole discretion.
-On the Blue reserves the right, but not the obligation, to reassign passengers to another comparable cabin at any time, if required in the sole opinion of On the Blue.
+Cabins are assigned based upon occupancy and availability at the time of booking by OTB.
+Special requests will be accommodated if possible, as determined by OTB in its sole discretion.
+OTB reserves the right, but not the obligation, to reassign passengers to another comparable cabin at any time, if required in the sole opinion of OTB.
 Cabin Assignments are subject to the paragraph headed “Roommates”, below.

-Due to the unique nature of our event, we have a very strict cancellation policy.
+Due to the unique nature of our event, we have a very strict “NO REFUND/CANCELLATION” policy.
+No refunds will be issued, regardless of reason for cancellation.
 We HIGHLY recommend that passengers consider purchasing travel insurance.

-All cancellation and reservations changes must be submitted in writing using our “Request for Reservation Changes Form.”
+Any cancellation and reservation changes must be submitted in writing using our “Request for Reservation Changes Form.”
 To request a form, please email us at reservations@CruisetotheEdge.com.
 No exceptions will be made.